MostafaAbdElkareem/seedsgatway2.0/README.md

 ## Available Scripts

-- install node on you machine
+- install node on you machinefrom the URL {https://nodejs.org/en/download/}

-- Exctract the folder
+- download and Exctract the folder
 - run npm install from the folder path
 - run npm start